wandnz/streamevmon/README.md

 `conf/streamevmon.properties`.

 To run automated tests, right-click on the test/scala/nz.net.wand.streamevmon/ folder and select "Run ScalaTests in 'streamevmon'".
-You should have the ability to run Docker containers for many of these tests to work.
-Some tests are sensitive to timing and may work if the test suite is ran a second time.
+You need the ability to run Docker containers for many of these tests to work.

 To generate documentation, use the menu item "Tools > Generate Scaladoc".